mahdiit/Gufel.QrRender/Asset/graphics.md

 | 15 | 16 | 17 | 18 | 19 |
 | ![body20.png](/Asset/graphics/body20.png) | ![body21.png](/Asset/graphics/body21.png) |  |  |  |
 | 20 | 21 |  |  |  |

+there are algorithem for loading body pixel, each body pixel has 4 graphic. that indicate position of pixel based on neighbors. example of ids:
+* `5-0001`
+* `5-0011`
+* `5-0111`
+* `5-1111`

+it Anticlockwise around current pixel and allow different style of pixel based on neighbor pixel. it allow that end or start pixel make diffrent style. for pixel that never changes you can set them same. for example in body 21 all are same.